-Board of Directors of the and of the Board of Directors of the Corporation.
-Corporation.
-Section 8.
+Board of Directors of the Corporation. and of the Board of Directors of the Corporation.
+Article VI.A.
+(Officers of the Corporation) Section 8.
+Secretary Section 8.
 Secretary - The Secretary who shall be a resident and citizen of the Philippines, xxx Section 8.
 Corporate Secretary - The Corporate Secretary who shall be a resident and citizen of the Philippines, xxx To reflect the complete title of the position.
-None Sec.
+Article VI.A.
+(Officers of the Corporation) Section 10.
+Compliance Officer (new) None Sec.
 10. Compliance Officer - The Chief Compliance Officer, who shall be independent, shall report functionally to the Board through a duly designated Board-level Committee and administratively to the President.
 He shall oversee implementation of the Bank's compliance risk management system to ensure compliance with the applicable laws, rules and regulations.
 To align with the current practice of the Bank and with Section 24 of the RCCP on the election of a compliance officer for corporations vested with public interest.
-Sec.
+Article VI.A.
+(Officers of the Corporation) Section 10.
+Other Officers Sec.
 10. Other Officers Sec.
 1 1 .
-Other Officers Renumbered B. Trust Group B. Trust and Asset Management Group To reflect the complete name of the Group.
-The trust and other fiduciary business of the Bank shall be carried out through the Trust Group which shall be organizationally, operationally, administratively and functionally separate and distinct from the other groups, departments, divisions and/or businesses of the Bank.
+Other Officers Renumbered Article VI.B.
+(Trust and Asset Management Group) B. Trust Group B. Trust and Asset Management Group To reflect the complete name of the Group.
+Article VI.B.
+(Trust and Asset Management Group) Section 1.
+Organization The trust and other fiduciary business of the Bank shall be carried out through the Trust Group which shall be organizationally, operationally, administratively and functionally separate and distinct from the other groups, departments, divisions and/or businesses of the Bank.
 The Bank's investment management activities, shall be conducted through its Trust Group and/or the Treasury Division and/or similar group, department or division.
-The responsibilities of the Board of Directors, Trust Committee and the Trust Officer shall be construed to include the proper administration and management of investment The trust and other fiduciary business of the Bank shall be carried out through the Trust and Asset Management Group which shall be organizationally, operationally, administratively and functionally separate and distinct from the other groups, departments, divisions and/or businesses of the Bank.
+The responsibilities of the Board of Directors, Trust Committee and the Trust Officer shall be construed to include the proper administration and management of investment management activities.
+The trust and other fiduciary business of the Bank shall be carried out through the Trust and Asset Management Group which shall be organizationally, operationally, administratively and functionally separate and distinct from the other groups, departments, divisions and/or businesses of the Bank.
 The Bank's investment management activities, shall be conducted through its Trust and Asset Management Group.
 The responsibilities of the Board of Directors, Trust Investment Committee and the Trust Officer shall be construed to include the proper administration and management of investment management activities.
-To comply with the provisions under the Manual of Regulations for Banks.
-Section 8.
-Secretary - The Secretary who shall be a resident and citizen of the Philippines, xxx None Sec.
-10. Other Officers B. Trust Group The trust and other fiduciary business of the Bank shall be carried out through the Trust Group which shall be organizationally, operationally, administratively and functionally separate and distinct from the other groups, departments, divisions and/or businesses of the Bank.
-The Bank's investment management activities, shall be conducted through its Trust Group and/or the Treasury Division and/or similar group, department or division.
-The responsibilities of the Board of Directors, Trust Committee and the Trust Officer shall be construed to include the proper administration and Section 8.
-Secretary - The Secretary who shall be a resident and citizen of the Philippines, xxx None Sec.
-10. Compliance Officer - The Chief Compliance Officer, who shall be independent, shall report functionally to the Board through a duly designated Board-level Committee and administratively to the President.
-He shall oversee implementation of the Bank's compliance risk management system to ensure compliance with the applicable laws, rules and regulations.
-Sec.
-10. Other Officers B. Trust Group The trust and other fiduciary business of the Bank shall be carried out through the Trust Group which shall be carried out through the Trust Group which shall be carried out through the Trust Group which shall be carried out through the Trust Group which shall be carried out through the Trust Group which shall be corganizationally, operationally, administratively and functionally separate and distinct from the other groups, departments, divisions and/or businesses of the Bank.
-The Bank's investment management activities, shall be conducted through its Trust Group and/or the Treasury Division and/or similar group, department or division.
-The responsibilities of the Board of Directors, Trust Committee and the Trust Officer shall be construed to include the proper administration and management activities.
+The Bank shall not undertake any of the trust and other fiduciary To comply with the provisions under the Manual of Regulations for Banks.